-The overall goal of the VariSat-1A/B/C mission, operated by VariSat LLC, is to experiment and gain flight heritage with a satellite designed to support HF marine data communications.
-Three satellites will be launched.
+The overall goal of the VariSat-B mission, operated by VariSat LLC, is to experiment and gain flight heritage with a satellite designed to support HF marine data communications.

 Also, experimental measurements will be made of on orbit spectral power density vs. frequency, in the 156 MHz and 900 MHz ranges, to help characterize channel congestion and noise floor in these ranges.
 This will help understand the suitability of these ranges for back up command and control, for future satellites.